-Small and medium size enterprises (SME) are an extremely important engine in terms of the health of the economies around the world and this is particularly the case in Australia.
-According to an East & Partners 2018 Report there is a shortfall to the tune of AUD $83bn in lending to the SME segment.
+Small and medium-sized enterprises (SME) are an extremely important engine in terms of the health of the economies around the world and this is particularly the case in Australia.
+According to an East & Partners 2018 Report, there is a shortfall to the tune of AUD $83bn in lending to the SME segment.

 Judo Bank is the first Challenger Bank to be launched in Australia focused on the SME segment intending to build relationships with companies with turnover of up to AUD50M.

-Typically, Challenger Banks are very much technology led.
+Typically, Challenger Banks are very much technology-led.
 This is not the case with Judo, who see face-to-face service as a differentiator to the “one size fits all” service delivered by the incumbent Australian banks.
-But personalised service does not mean inefficient or slow.
+But personalized service does not mean inefficient or slow.
 Judo will deliver a credit approval decision to every customer within 5 days.
 The customer will have direct access to the decision maker and it will take one Business Banker to say “yes” and two to say “no”.

 Having said that Judo will be adopting a people first approach to their business model, it doesn’t mean that technology is not important.

-Technology and Data, the weapons of choice in the Challenger Bank wars
+Technology & Data, the Weapons of Choice in the Challenger Bank Wars

 In stepping onto the field as Australia’s first Challenger Bank for SME’s, Judo needs to be highly efficient, translating into very low-cost, and it needs to be very effective in terms of delivering the right experience to the customer through its Relationship Managers and Credit Officers.

-Data Analytics, seamlessly integrated with customer-centric lending processes delivered via a cloud service will drive the personalisation that Judo will deliver to its SME Clients, initially during on-boarding but then monitoring the continuing health of the relationship.
+Data Analytics, seamlessly integrated with customer-centric lending processes delivered via a cloud service will drive the personalization that Judo will deliver to its SME Clients, initially during onboarding but then monitoring the continuing health of the relationship.